novikovalab/piawka/README.md

 ### Installation

-Just clone the repo (or even simply download `piawka`) and you are good to go!
+Just clone the repo (or even simply download `piawka` if you don't need 80Mb example VCF file) and you are good to go!

 ```
 git clone https://github.com/novikovalab/piawka.git